AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2026/AGROnPrem-672.md

 ### AnalyticsGate OnPrem Reporting

 *Fixed Bugs*
-- Bug fix when emails are sent without a user name and password
+- Fix when emails are sent without a user name and password
-- Bug fix email property mismatch 'authoryUri' 'authorityUri'
+- Fix email property mismatch 'authoryUri' 'authorityUri'
+- Fix for send the status email cleanly